akeshavan/mindlogger-app-admin-v2/docs/README.md

 # mindlogger-admin

-> An admin dashboard to build Mindlogger applets
+> An admin dashboard to build MindLogger applets

 ## Build Setup